bessagroup/hookeai/docs/source/rst_doc_files/features/tensor_matrix.rst

 Tensorial algebra and matrix operations
 =======================================

-HookeAI includes a comprehensive set of tensorial algebra and matrix operations commonly used in material modeling.
-This toolkit is designed to enable the consistent handling of material modeling data structures and to streamline the implementation of material modeling procedures.
+HookeAI includes a comprehensive set of **tensorial algebra and matrix operations** commonly used in material modeling.
+This toolkit is designed to enable the consistent handling of **material modeling data structures** and to streamline the implementation of **material modeling procedures**.

 ----